Branding Solutions Terms And Conditions

 13. TERMINATION

-terminate the Contract with immediate effect by giving written notice to the other
+Contract with immediate effect by giving written notice to the other party if: (a)

-party if: (a) the other party commits a material breach of its obligations under
+the other party commits a material breach of its obligations under this Contract

-this Contract and (if such breach is remediable) fails to remedy that breach within
+and (if such breach is remediable) fails to remedy that breach within 7 days after

-7 days after receipt of notice in writing of the breach; (b) the other party suspends,
+receipt of notice in writing of the breach; (b) the other party suspends, or threatens

-or threatens to suspend, payment of its debts or is unable to pay its debts as they
+to suspend, payment of its debts or is unable to pay its debts as they fall due

-fall due or admits inability to pay its debts or (being a company) is deemed unable
+or admits inability to pay its debts or (being a company) is deemed unable to pay

-to pay its debts within the meaning of section 123 of the Insolvency Act 1986 or
+its debts within the meaning of section 123 of the Insolvency Act 1986 or (being

 prospect of so doing, in either case, within the meaning of section 268 of the Insolvency